FaustXVI/nixos-yubikey-luks/README.md

 Add these to a shell file and source it.

 ## Procedure

+Steps 3 to 6 included are handle automaticaly by the script `encrypt.sh` which requires 3 parameters :
+  * the device (in the exemple blow, /dev/sdb5)
+  * a name (in the exemple, encrypted)
+  * a path to an unencrypted filesystem (in the exemple, /boot)

 ### Step 1 - Program the Yubikey Free Slot
 Program the Yubikey's free slot challenge-response mode (HMAC-SHA1).
 We let the Yubikey generate a key for us.